sandypockets/epic-remark/example/posts/example.md

+---
-# Welcome to the Example Post
+title: "Welcome to the Example Post"
+date: "2023-12-15"
+author: "Your Name"
+summary: "This post demonstrates various Markdown features supported by our processor."
+tags: ["Markdown", "Formatting", "Guide"]
+---

+Welcome!
 This post demonstrates various Markdown features supported by our processor.

 ## Styling Text